IdahoCreator/Happy-Hare/README.md

   <li>Supports MMU "bypass" gate functionality</li>
   <li>Ability to manipulate gear and extruder current (TMC) during various operations for reliable operation</li>
   <li>Moonraker update-manager support</li>
-  <li>Complete persitance of state and statistics across restarts.
+  <li>Complete persistence of state and statistics across restarts.
 That's right you don't even need to home!</li>
   <li>Reliable servo operation - no more "kickback" problems</li>
   <li>Cool visualizations of selector and filament position</li>
   <li>Highly configurable speed control that intelligently takes into account the realities of friction and tugs on the spool</li>